vincenzoml/PLDW/06_State/README.md

 ### Denotable Values (DVal)

 Denotable values are those that can be bound to identifiers in an environment.
-In our implementation, they include:

-DVal includes:
+Our language now has three distinct semantic domains:

+- **EVal (Expressible Values)**: Values that expressions can evaluate to (integers in our language)
+- **MVal (Memorizable Values)**: Values that can be stored in memory (equal to EVal in our implementation)
+- **DVal (Denotable Values)**: Values that can be bound to identifiers in the environment

+DVal is broader than MVal because not everything that can be bound to a name can be stored in memory.
+Specifically, DVal includes:

 - **Numbers**: Simple integer values (EVal)
 - **Operators**: Functions that take two integers and return an integer
 - **Locations**: Memory addresses (wrapped in a Loc class)

+The distinction between these domains is crucial for implementing state correctly:

+- Expressions evaluate to EVal (integers)
+- Memory cells store MVal (integers)
+- Variable names can refer to DVal (integers, operators, or locations)

 <!-- slide -->